 Treatment for Co-Occurring Alcohol and Suboxone Addiction

 There are several rehab programs and treatment options for patients suffering from concurrent addictions or poly-drug abuse of substances like alcohol and Suboxone.
-Depending on the severity of the addictions in question, and to address various other needs and preferences, patients will typically choose from either an inpatient/residential rehab center or a program of outpatient rehabilitation.
+Depending on the severity of the addictions in question, and in order to address various other needs and preferences, patients will typically choose from either an inpatient/residential rehab center or a program of outpatient rehabilitation.

-Hospital-based inpatient facilities keep patients overnight and provide 24-hour medical assistance while outpatient programs only require that patients check in for therapy a certain number of hours per week.
-In cases of particularly severe addiction where the individual has attempted to stop but eventually relapsed, inpatient treatment can provide a setting wherein those in recovery can find consistent support in an immersive therapeutic environment, free from the temptations and distractions that might occur at home.
+Hospital-based inpatient facilities keep patients overnight and provide 24-hour medical assistance, while outpatient programs only require that patients check in for therapy a certain number of hours per week.
+In cases of particularly severe addictions where the individual has attempted to stop but eventually relapsed, inpatient treatment can provide a setting wherein those in recovery can find consistent support in an immersive therapeutic environment, free from the temptations and distractions that might occur at home.

 Those who feel they cannot leave their personal obligations such as family or work may prefer an outpatient treatment program; however, it’s important to note that many employers will allow employees to take time off for rehab, so if you feel this option will provide the biggest chance of success, it’s important to investigate its viability.

 Both programs offer the kind of support system and structure that many need to begin an extended period of recovery.
 Generally, there are several different local rehabilitation programs for patients to choose from.
 Make sure the one you choose is able to meet all of your specific needs.